photo credit: alexanderward12 CC license 2.0

 * * *

-Five years later an article was written in the arts and culture section of the L.A.
+6 months later an article was written in the arts and culture section of the L.A.
 Times.

 Extradionary pianist tonight-the mood of the Malibu Restaurant was that of a Parisian Cafe.
 The little known jazz artist, Andrew Michaels, consumed those gathered with lucid improvisations.
 The pianist was reminiscent of the great Bill Evans.
 Every idea was expressed with absolute emotional connection and the control of a virtuoso.
 We hope to see much more of you in L.A.
 Andrew!